Chapter 5: Fevered Dreams

 The carnage was unspeakable.
 Limbs smoldering with no source of fire and strewn all about.
 Fellow villagers dying in the gutters, torn from head to toe.
 The villagers growling with agony as some unseen enemy ripped threw their bodies with its acidic touch, melting away whole limbs and stripping flesh in bloody chunks to dissolve at their feet before their eyes.

-Its hulking frame stood before him, multi colored insect like creatures fluttering about its skin like dismal little points of light.
-Shimmering and dancing forbodingly about in Chokan’s field of vision like little fairies would flit across the sun filled forests.
+Its hulking frame stood before him, multi-colored insect-like creatures fluttering about its skin like dismal little points of light.
+Shimmering and dancing forebodingly about in Chokan’s field of vision as little fairies would flit across the sun-filled forests.

-Chokan eyed the dark beast, it was larger than even a full grown male Gracken if that was even possible.
+Chokan eyed the dark beast, it was larger than even a full-grown male Gracken if that was even possible.
 Its skin darker than the darkest night he had ever seen.
 The proboscis hung low and lazy near its wide clawed feet.
-Knees double jointed, almost looking like they were disjointed and backwards.
+Knees double-jointed, almost looking like they were disjointed and backward.
 The thing before him hummed with a metallic sound, it gritted on his mind and ears loudly.
-The claw like shortened arms of this creature pumped back and forth with enthusiasm.
+The claw-like shortened arms of this creature pumped back and forth with enthusiasm.
 Ripping at something in its claws that Chokan could not at first identify.

 The dangling cord scraping loudly on the ground as the child squeaked its last breath behind him at the hands of the enemy launched Chokan in a fit of rage at the beast.
 His claws digging deep into the black stinking flesh of the creature, ripping furiously at it.
 Chokan screamed profanities at it, raging blindly and ripping where his hands met flesh.